uk-national-parking-platform/uk-national-parking-platform.github.io/phases.md

 ![Phase Scope](assets/images/phases/phase1.png)

-This platform was aimed at improviung the customer journey. enabling a 'Service Provider' to guide a customer to suitable, avilable parking in real time:
+This platform was aimed at improving the customer journey. enabling a 'Service Provider' to guide a customer to suitable, avilable parking in real time:

 ![Phase 1 Scope](assets/images/usecases/usecase0overview.png)